 There are seven areas of learning and development that make up the Early Years Foundation Stage Curriculum.

-There are three prime areas of learning and development and these are:
+Three of these areas are called prime areas of learning and development and these are:

 - 1. Communication and Language (Listening and attention, Understanding, Speaking). - 2.
 Physical Development (Moving and Handling, Health and self-care). - 3.
 Personal, Social and Emotional Development (Self-confidence and self-awareness, managing feelings and behaviour, making relationships).